mrchughes/solid-project-parent/README.md

 - `docs/MICROSERVICES_BEST_PRACTICES.md` - Best practices for loose coupling and high cohesion
 - `docs/SERVICE_IMPLEMENTATION_CHECKLIST.md` - Checklist for service implementation

-Each service also has its own implementation guide in its respective directory.
+Each service also has its own detailed implementation guide in its respective directory.

 ### Service Integration